e271828e/Flight.jl/docs/notes/design/framework_spec.md

 exactly at that frame top; `step!` then re-executes the failing frame under instrumentation, localized boundaries included ([§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)).

+**The one exception never wrapped.** An `InterruptException` is not model code failing but the operator's stop command ([§10.4](#104-shutdown-protocol)), so the catch site discriminates it and routes it to the stop path: the run takes the ordinary graceful tail and ends `stopped`, never `errored` under a `StepError`.
+With [§10.4](#104-shutdown-protocol)'s boundary masking in force this branch is unreachable in practice — the interrupt is deferred to a frame-top or wait unmask point and never raises inside the guarded sequence — and it is kept defensively because the cost of being wrong about that is a terminally errored session in place of a clean stop.

 **Disposition.** The `Simulation` ends in a terminal status — `stopped` vs.
 `errored` — with the exception retrievable.
 A synchronous unattended run rethrows after the shutdown tail completes, so CI fails honestly; an interactive